ribafish/vibeInterviewSolution/README.md

 This plugin provides:
 - Markdown report generation with project metadata (name, group, description)
 - Comprehensive dependency listing for all configurations
+- **Multi-project support**: Consolidated reports for all subprojects when applied to root project
 - Configurable output via extension DSL
 - Full support for Gradle build cache and configuration cache
 - Tested against Gradle 7.x, 8.x, and 9.x

 ## Usage

+### Single Project

 Apply the plugin in your `build.gradle.kts`: